 In addition to skyrocketing inflation, we’ve also experienced unexpected housing, food, and fuel shortages—even empty shelves with no baby formula.
 Solutions to these problems aren’t simple, but they are possible.

-We may not be able to turn back the clock, but we can put an immediate end to the Biden/Dutch policies that drive up inflation and hurt our economy.
+We may not be able to turn back the clock, but we can put an immediate end to the Pelosi/Dutch policies that drive up inflation and hurt our economy, such as spending money we don’t have and failing to make sure existing federal dollars are used responsibly.
+We need more accountability with our federal taxpayer money.

 If you feel less safe in your community than you did just a few years ago, you’re not alone.
 I’ve spoken with many residents who are worried about the violent crime occurring throughout the District.